 Returning Your Ballot

 You may return your voted ballot by mail, courier, or fax.
 You currently cannot return your ballot via email.
 Please see administrative rule 1S-2.030 for details about overseas voters requesting and returning ballots.
 Voted ballots must be received by 7:00 p.m.
 Election Day.
+Qualified overseas voters who are eligible for late counting of ballots have an additional 10 days during presidential preference primaries and general elections.

 If you are an overseas voter, your ballot will be counted if the ballot envelope is dated or postmarked not later than the day of the election and received no later than 10 days after a general election or presidential primary election.